-The first two steps for my bets on the 20th April are shown below.
+The first two steps for my bets are shown below.

 Pressing the F9 key will recalculate all the random numbers for a completely new simulation and a new theoretical sample yield.
 We could manually make a note of the yield each time we run a new simulation, but if we want to do this hundreds or thousands of times, this will prove to be laborious and time consuming.

 Thankfully, Excel offers us a quick and easy method to run many simulations in one go, by using its Data Table function.
 You will find this in Data > What If Analysis > Data Table:

 - Calculate your yield for your sample in any free Excel cell as described in step three above.